Rise of the Animal Welfare Industrial Complex

 As we can see, Meatopia, with its grisly display of meat marketing paraded as a twisted form of animal advocacy, is anything but an anomaly.
 It is just another step in a trend being systematically engineered by HSUS board member John Mackey, HSUS CEO Wayne Pacelle, and the leaders of other “animal protection” organizations who have embraced the promotion of “happy meat” as cutting-edge activism.
 Together, they are building an "animal-welfare industrial complex" that is monopolizing advocacy dollars, misleading the public, suppressing dissent, and methodically undermining animal rights and veganism to the benefit of the animal-using industry and corporatized charity collaborators.

 More and more animal activists are waking up to the fact that the entanglement of advocacy with industry poses an extreme conflict of interest.
 It flies in the face of common sense, and only multiplies the burden carried by those advocates who are working to achieve justice for animals.
 However, as more of us see, share and speak this truth, and as more of us stand together, we have a chance of reversing this devastating trend.
 Let's focus on work that truly helps animals, without enriching those who kill them.

 More essays, articles and videos on this subject can be found here.

-James Laveck is a co-founder of Tribe of Heart and producer of the award-winning documentaries The Witness and Peaceable Kingdom: The Journey Home.
-For the last ten years, their work has focused on the emerging new ethics of the human-animal relationship and the journey of awakening conscience.
+Filmmakers James LaVeck and Jenny Stein are the founders of Tribe of Heart and creators of the award-winning documentaries The Witness and Peaceable Kingdom: The Journey Home.
+For the last 12 years, their work has focused on the emerging new ethics of the human-animal relationship and the journey of awakening conscience.